bloxstreet/support/staff-information/store-jobs.md

 **Step 4:** Hand the sandwich to the customer by clicking on H and entering their username.
 Wish the customer to have a great day.

-### Vision Center
-{:.text-blue-000}
-{: .no_toc }

-The Vision Center is one of our many store departments.
-Customers can conduct an eye exam and receive a consultation on vision wear.

-**Step 1:** Customers will approach you with their vision issues.
-You should greet them with a friendly greeting.

-**Step 2:** Direct them to the eye exam of their choosing.
-Have them read out all the letters/shapes from the exam that they pick.

-**Step 3:** After the eye exam, lead the customer to the glasses aisle.
-Have them choose which glasses they prefer best.

-**Step 4:** Wish the customer to have a great day.

 ## Staff Tasks
 {:.text-red-300}